OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 This happens for each row in the variable editor as it scrolls into view because we are using virtualization, and this is the main reason that rendering is slow.
 An alternative to this approach would be to render all rows up front without virtualization, but this makes the initial render very slow.
 For a large variable set, this becomes painfully slow and is an even worse problem than the scrolling performance.

 To address this problem, we made a number of optimizations to the way we render and measure these components.
-We were measuring a number of things more often than we needed to, and we were able to minimize the cost of some of the reflows.
+We measured a number of things more often than we needed to, and we were able to minimize the cost of some of the reflows.
 These changes ended up having a noticeable impact on performance.

 We also discovered that we were unnecessarily re-rendering more components than we needed to as the user scrolled.
 We focused on only rendering the bare minimum when you scroll, by using [immutable data structures](https://reactjs.org/docs/optimizing-performance.html#using-immutable-data-structures) and implementing [shouldComponentUpdate](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) in a few key components.